Charging Station Access Instructions

 Visitor Day Pass Registration

-Charging is free for visitors, but you must register with the Office of Safety and Security for a charging day-pass.
+Charging is free for visitors, but you must register with the Office of Safety and Security to obtain a charging day pass.
 If you don’t see an EV decal on a car, it’s either unregistered or a visitor’s.
-You are welcome to call Safety and Security to alert them to a car that is charging without an EV decal (or a non-EV parked at a charger).
+You are welcome to call Safety and Security to report a vehicle charging without an EV decal (or a non-EV parked at a charger).

 Leave Car Charging Ports Unlocked

-Your car charging port must remain unlocked when charging at a Level-2 charger so it can be removed it at the completion of your charge.
-All cars are capable of setting their charging ports to remain unlocked.
-If you don’t know how to do this please consult your owner’s manual or YouTube.
+Your car's charging port must remain unlocked while charging at a Level-2 charger so it can be removed upon completion of your charge.
+All vehicles can be set to keep their charging ports unlocked.
+If you don’t know how to do this, please consult your owner’s manual or YouTube.
 Charging ports must remain unlocked in order to use the Level-2 campus chargers.
-You may lock your charging port if you are using your own charging cord at one of the Level-1 outlets.
+You may lock your charging port when using your own charging cord at a Level-1 outlet.

 Charging Limits

-Level 2 chargers have a charging limit of 4 hours.
-You can stay plugged in to the 110v outlets for up to 8 hours.
+Level 2 chargers have a 4-hour charging limit.
+You can stay plugged in to the 110V outlets for up to 8 hours.

 Striped Level-1 outlet spaces are designated as EV only from 7–10 a.m.
-EVs can park and charge in these spaces for 8 hours, but after 10 a.m. internal combustion engine vehicles (ICE) are allowed to park in these spaces if they are vacant.
+EVs can park and charge in these spaces for 8 hours, but after 10 a.m., internal combustion engine (ICE) vehicles may park in these spaces if they are vacant.

 Dash Tags